greatscottgadgets/facedancer/docs/source/using_facedancer.rst

 Using Facedancer
 ================================================

-Facedancer allows you to

 Introduction
 ------------

-Facedancer makes it possible to define emulations using a simple declarative DSL that mirrors the hierarchical structure of the abstract USB device model.
+Facedancer allows you to easily define emulations using a simple declarative DSL that mirrors the hierarchical structure of the abstract USB device model.

 Let's look at a simple example that defines a USB device with two endpoints and a control interface: